Master's Program

 Professional Track

-The professional track is designed for both social studies teachers who need a master's degree for professional certification and those seeking advanced preparation for in careers government service, journalism, and other fields that demand a combination of research, writing skills, and knowledge of the past.
+The professional track is designed for both social studies teachers who need a master's degree for professional certification and those seeking advanced preparation for careers in government service, journalism, and other fields that demand a combination of research, writing skills, and knowledge of the past.
 This program provides a stronger grounding in history than do master's programs in liberal studies and teaching.
-Students benefit from exposure to doctoral students, but are are not required to take courses designed for PhD candidates.
+Students benefit from exposure to doctoral students, but can tailor their programs based on their own interests and skill levels.

 Professional Track Requirements